 I’m a detective sergeant.
 I supervise a group of six detectives in the City of St. Louis.
 I’ve been a police officer for 33 years and I’ve dealt with all kinds of people.
 I believe if you treat people with respect, you get respect back.
-Getting face-to-face and eye-to-eye contact, and having discussions with people who might have a different view than you do, is vitally important.
+Getting face-to-face and eye-to-eye contact and having discussions with people who might have a different view than you do are vitally important.
 It allows both people to see the other’s point of view.
-And if both people are open-minded, it brings an understanding to both sides.
+And if both are open-minded, it brings an understanding to both sides.
 Once people talk, they realize everybody wants to achieve the same goal.
-The means to get to that end might be a little different, but in the end, everybody wants to get to the same place.
+The means to get to that end might be a little different.
+But, in the end, everybody wants to get to the same place.

 I believe if you treat people with respect, you get respect back.
-Getting face-to-face and eye-to-eye contact, and having discussions with people who might have a different view than you do, is vitally important.
+Getting face-to-face and eye-to-eye contact and having discussions with people who might have a different view than you do are vitally important.